Why Do I Compare Myself to Others

 You may notice that you:

-• automatically compare when you see someone doing well
+• automatically compare when someone achieves something you want

-• look for where you stand instead of focusing on your own direction
+• focus on where you stand compared to others instead of your own growth

 This is why many people feel stuck in the same question: